Trogón Enmascarado

 Habitat: The Masked Trogon inhabits humid forests, cloud forests, and wooded areas at various elevations, including both lowland and montane forests.
 They can be found in regions like the Andean slopes, Magdalena Valley, Chocó biogeographic region, and other forested areas with suitable habitat.

-Behavior: Masked Trogons are primarily frugivorous, feeding on a diet of fruits, berries, and insects. - They are generally sedentary birds, often perching quietly in the canopy, where they scan for prey or vocalize.
+Behavior: Masked Trogons are frugivorous, feeding on a diet of fruits, berries, and insects.
+They are sedentary birds, often perching quietly in the canopy, where they scan for prey or vocalize.
 These trogons are known for their distinctive calls, which include soft whistles and trills.

 Breeding: During the breeding season, Masked Trogons establish territories and engage in courtship displays.
 They nest in tree cavities, where females lay eggs and both parents participate in incubation and feeding duties.